 STI/ STD's- sexually transmitted infections are linked to infertility especially when they are left untreated.
-Both gonorrhea and chlamydia are sexually transmitted bacterial infections and when left untreated can have devastating and long term effect to the reproductive health of a woman.
+Both gonorrhea and chlamydia are sexually transmitted bacterial infections and when left untreated can have devastating and long term effects on the reproductive health of a woman.
 The infection may ascend to involve the fallopian tubes especially in women who take long before they seek medical assistance or those who don't experience symptoms to warrant them seek medical assistance.
-When the fallopian tube are involved they swell and during healing a scar tissue is formed which blocks the tubes impeding passage of eggs and sperms.
+When the fallopian tube is involved they swell and during healing, scar tissue is formed which blocks the tubes impeding the passage of eggs and sperms.
 This causes infertility.

-OBESITY- having an extra weight more than the healthy weight may make it difficult for a woman to conceive.
-Obese women may have hormonal imbalances which triggers both ovulation and menstrual flow problems.
-Moreover, obese women are at risk of miscarriages, gestational diabetes mellitus and premature labour.
+OBESITY- having extra weight more than a healthy weight may make it difficult for a woman to conceive.
+Obese women may have hormonal imbalances that trigger both ovulation and menstrual flow problems.
+Moreover, obese women are at risk of miscarriages, gestational diabetes mellitus, and premature labour.

 LOW BODY MASS INDEX (underweight)- underweight women have been found to have low estrogen levels in the body.
-Estrogen primarily functions as a female sex hormone enhancing development of secondary sexual characterics.
-Extrapolating from this point, women who are underweight may have irregular menses or go through anovulatory period of 2-3 months which may make it difficult to conceive.
+Estrogen primarily functions as a female sex hormone enhancing the development of secondary sexual characteristics.
+Extrapolating from this point, women who are underweight may have irregular menses or go through an anovulatory period of 2-3 months which may make it difficult to conceive.

 COMMON POSTS: What Handwriting Say About Personality And Personality Traits

-ALCOHOLISM- I had blogged on health effects of alcohol in pregnancy and there are more than just disabling effects of alcohol to unborn baby.
+ALCOHOLISM- I had blogged on the health effects of alcohol in pregnancy and there are more than just disabling effects of alcohol on the unborn baby.
 Alcohol doesn't affect only female fertility but men's fertility also.
-There is an universal recommendation that all women intending to become pregnant should stop taking alcohol for the safety of the baby.
+There is a universal recommendation that all women intending to become pregnant should stop taking alcohol for the safety of the baby.
 There no clear evidence that alcoholism affects female fertility but there is a relationship.

 BIRTH CONTROL METHODS- different women respond differently to different methods on contraception just like the same way we have vegetarians and non-vegetarians.
 The best thing is to find which method of family planning suits you best.
 Each family planning method has got its pros and cons.
-Depo-provera- an injectable contraceptive- is not recommended for people who are young, not had their first baby or those who are intending to become pregnant in near future.
-It is a three monthly injection but its contraceptive effect may persist for several months or more before return of fertility.
+Depo-Provera- an injectable contraceptive- is not recommended for people who are young, not had their first baby or those who are intending to become pregnant in the near future.
+It is a three-monthly injection but its contraceptive effect may persist for several months or more before the return of fertility.

 MEDICAL CONDITIONS- like endometriosis, polycystic ovarian syndrome